limsammy/flask_microservice_rest_api_template/README.md

 ```

 *Note:* We are getting a 404 as we have not implemented any routes to handle requests to the index (`/`)

+---

+Now that we have a very early app actually running, let's implement our testing framework.

+Install pytest: `pip install pytest`